open-feature/playground/README.md

 ### Split

-[Split](https://www.split.io/) is a feature delivery platform that powers feature flag management, software experimentation, and continuous delivery.
+[Split](https://www.split.io/) is a unified feature flagging and experimentation platform enabling product and engineering teams to reduce cycle times, mitigate release risk, and maximize business impact throughout the [Feature Delivery Lifecycle](https://www.split.io/product/feature-delivery-lifecycle/).

 <details>
   <summary>Follow these steps to setup Split for the demo:</summary>